SteveBarnett/Remixing/_thinking/artificial-intelligence-in-the-workplace-a-resource-for-new-zealand-trade-unions.md

 ---
 layout: page
-title: Notes from "Artificial Intelligence in the Workplace: A Resource for New Zealand Trade Unions - NZCTU"
+title: 'Notes from "Artificial Intelligence in the Workplace: A Resource for New Zealand Trade Unions - NZCTU"'
 notes: true
 added: 2025-11-25
 updated: 2025-11-25